CDbio Achieves Self Reported Market Cap of $1.00 Billion (MCD)

 - Jeff in Space (JEFF) traded 2.2% lower against the dollar and now trades at $2.75 or 0.00010076 BTC.

-CDbio’s launch date was January 24th, 2022.
+CDbio was first traded on January 24th, 2022.
 CDbio’s total supply is 1,000,000,000 tokens.
+CDbio’s official website is www.cdbio.global.
 CDbio’s official Twitter account is @cdbioofficial and its Facebook page is accessible here.
-CDbio’s official website is www.cdbio.global.

 CDbio Token Trading

-It is usually not possible to purchase alternative cryptocurrencies such as CDbio directly using U.S. dollars.
-Investors seeking to acquire CDbio should first purchase Ethereum or Bitcoin using an exchange that deals in U.S. dollars such as Changelly, Gemini or GDAX.
+It is usually not currently possible to purchase alternative cryptocurrencies such as CDbio directly using US dollars.
+Investors seeking to trade CDbio should first purchase Ethereum or Bitcoin using an exchange that deals in US dollars such as Changelly, Coinbase or Gemini.
 Investors can then use their newly-acquired Ethereum or Bitcoin to purchase CDbio using one of the aforementioned exchanges.

 Receive News & Updates for CDbio Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for CDbio and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.